AnkkitShrma21/Hospital-Management-System/README.md

-# Hospital-Management-System
-Hospital Management System is a simple Java console-based application using JDBC to manage patients, appointments, and records.
-It connects to a MySQL database for storing and retrieving hospital data.

 # 🏥 Hospital Management System

 A simple **Java console-based** application using **JDBC** and **MySQL** to manage hospital operations like adding patients, viewing doctors, booking appointments, and more.